lirantal/snyk-vs-npm-audit/README.md

 ✅ **The Snyk case**: Snyk will report vulnerabilities, regardless of the version format used.

+---

+### 4 npm audit scans devDependencies by default

+❌ **Case**: npm audit will, by default, scan and report security vulnerabilities in `devDependencies`.
+These are open source dependencies of a project that are only meant to be used during the development stage of an application, and are not deployed to production or part of a production assets bundling.

+👉 **Example**: Dan Abramov layed out several examples in his article [npm audit: Broken by Design](https://overreacted.io/npm-audit-broken-by-design/) which makes the case for why security issues may cause frustration and completely ignored by developers due to the fact that they practically don't pose any risk of exploitation, as mostly is the case with `devDependencies`.

+✅ **The Snyk case**: When the Snyk CLI `snyk test` runs, it by default ignores `devDependencies` and will only report security issues concerning production dependencies.

+---

 ## Hidden benefits of using Snyk